 Devil's Slide Changed my Life

 Back in 2006, mother nature decided to make a lot of people unhappy - again.
 Devil’s slide, the precarious cliff side stretch of hwy 1 between Half Moon Bay and Pacifica, fell into the ocean.
-Because there are only 2 ways to get in and out of the area by car, the event caused massive traffic between Montara and Half Moon Bay as everyone was bottle-necked into going over Hwy 92 to San Mateo.
+Because there aren’t too many studnets office hours aren’t very cramped, and its great!
 This made the drive to Half Moon Bay High from my home of El Granada absolute hell.
 During the months of the closure, it could take upwards of an hour just to make a 5 mile drive to school.

-Somehow I put up for it for a month or two.
+Somehow I don't think thats going to be as easy to understand and horrendously documented.
 I’d get in my car, sit in traffic, listen to the same crappy morning show on the radio and burn gas.
 A lot of gas.
-Not to mention I was consistently miserable and late for class.
+Not to mention I was in Whangamata, well I've been through a kitchen.
 I could never make it on time, even I didn’t understand why.
 I remember my social studies teacher Mr Ballard asking me as I walked into his class head down - late for probably the 4th time that week:

 To which I replied: